-The Compensation unit participates in a number of compensation surveys to obtain market data for the majority of occupations found at the UC Davis Health System.
+The Compensation unit participates in a number of compensation surveys to obtain market data for the majority of occupations found at the UC Davis Health.
 The surveys range from local to national markets and include specific jobs and major occupational groupings.
 Surveys include a number of well-defined (benchmark) jobs in the market that are matched to similar jobs in the university.
-Participation in these surveys, and analysis of the results, helps the health system to maintain competitive compensation (wages, benefits, etc.) that allows recruitment and retention of qualified employees.
+Participation in these surveys, and analysis of the results, helps the UC Davis Health to maintain competitive compensation (wages, benefits, etc.) that allows recruitment and retention of qualified employees.

 The labor market is defined as the area within which employers compete for employees.
-The market is composed of those businesses and organizations from which the health system recruits or could logically recruit and with which health system employees might seek employment.
+The market is composed of those businesses and organizations from which the UC Davis Health recruits or could logically recruit and with which UC Davis Health employees might seek employment.

 Labor market analysis consists of the following components:

-- Identification of the appropriate labor market (geographic area) within which the health system typically recruits for a target job
+- Identification of the appropriate labor market (geographic area) within which the UC Davis Health typically recruits for a target job

-- Participation in surveys by reporting average salaries, ancillary pay, benefits, and other compensation practices for target jobs, ensuring appropriate matches of health system jobs to survey jobs (benchmarks)
+- Participation in surveys by reporting average salaries, ancillary pay, benefits, and other compensation practices for target jobs, ensuring appropriate matches of UC Davis Health jobs to survey jobs (benchmarks)

-- Analysis of survey results to identify market practices and trends for benchmark jobs for which the health system has appropriate matches
+- Analysis of survey results to identify market practices and trends for benchmark jobs for which the UC Davis Health has appropriate matches

-- Recommendations for establishing or adjusting salary ranges to help the health system remain competitive in the labor market
+- Recommendations for establishing or adjusting salary ranges to help the UC Davis Health remain competitive in the labor market

-When analyzing salary survey information, the Compensation unit makes an effort to use data reported for institutions that are similar to the health system in terms of size (number of beds, number of staff, etc.), business status (teaching hospital, non-profit, etc.), and financial statistics (net revenue, operating expenses, etc.)
+When analyzing salary survey information, the Compensation unit makes an effort to use data reported for institutions that are similar to the UC Davis Health in terms of size (number of beds, number of staff, etc.), business status (teaching hospital, non-profit, etc.), and financial statistics (net revenue, operating expenses, etc.)